First Round: Wednesday, March 16, 8:30 AM—4:00 PM

 - Competitors must be USGIF or OGC organizational members

-- Contact firstname.lastname@example.org to register your organization and please use the subject line: "2021 Innovative Tradecraft Competition Entry"
+- Contact firstname.lastname@example.org to register your organization and please use the subject line: "GEOINT 2022 Innovative Tradecraft Competition Entry"

-Each competitor will have one briefer present for a maximum of five minutes on their crisis prediction capability.
+Each competitor will have one briefer present for a maximum of five minutes.
 You may use slides and/or video as part of the presentation.

-- The format is a flash-talk on the crisis prediction problem you chose, your general approach to the predictive model, how you eliminated or mitigated bias in your solution, and how your solution data is interoperable and enables a broad spectrum of discoverability, with or without visual aids
+- The format will be a five-minute flash-talk style discussion on the seemingly intractable problem you chose, your general approach to leveraging GEOINT to begin to solve or mitigate the problem, how you approach elimination or mitigation of bias, and how your solution is interoperable and/or enables a broad spectrum of discoverability, with or without visual aids

-- Briefing materials must be sent to USGIF at email@example.com no later than Friday, August 14
+- Briefing materials must be sent to USGIF at email@example.com no later than 5 PM ET Friday, March 11

 - Presentations will be scored by a jury of senior leaders from the intelligence community